02Dec

 - 0

-Are you drinking too much?
-Have you ever heard of hyponatremia?
+Are You Drinking Too Much Water?
+What Is Hyponatremia?
 We are often bombarded with messages of drinking more water, however some of us are actually drinking too much!
-Exertional hyponatremia, or low blood sodium, is caused by two distinct components, which may arise with prolonged exercise (more than 4 hours): drinking too much […]
+Exertional hyponatremia, or low blood sodium, is caused by two distinct components, which may arise with prolonged exercise (more than 4 hours): drinking too much water and […]

 16May